Updated: December 18, 2016

 If you are traveling between Tokyo and Kyoto, it absolutely makes sense to get a Japan Rail Pass (if you factor in the cost of getting from Tokyo to Narita and back, and then Tokyo to Kyoto and back, you more than save by getting the JR Pass).
 P.S. the Suica card works for the subway in Kyoto and Osaka too.

 IMPORTANT: You need to buy BEFORE you arrive via www.jrpass.com.
 If you buy a JR Pass, you will also be able to reserve the fast shinkansen (bullet) trains.
 You can learn all about reserving and riding the shinkansen trains from this Japan-Guide article.

-When you want to activate your JR Pass, head to a JR Exchange office (the main train stations — Ginza, Shinagawa, Shinjuku — all have them) to activate your pass.
-During most of the year, you don't need a seat reservation as the trains are relatively empty and you can just show your pass and get on the train.
-However, if you're traveling during the holidays in Japan, especially around New Year's, be sure to reserve seats in advance at the ticketing offices with your JR Passes, or you'll have to stand the full 3 hour train ride from Tokyo to Kyoto.
+When you want to activate your JR Pass, head to a JR exchange office (the main train stations — Ginza, Shinagawa, Shinjuku, Shibuya Station— all have them) to activate your pass.
+During most of the year, you don't need a seat reservation as the trains are relatively empty and you can just show your pass and get on the bullet train.
+However, if you're traveling during the holidays in Japan, especially around New Year's, be sure to reserve seats in advance at the ticketing offices with your JR Passes, or you'll have to stand the full 3-hour train ride from Tokyo Station to Kyoto.

 Buying A Suica / Pasmo Card — The KeyThings You Need To Know Are:

 2) Opt for the "My Suica" option which lets you put your name on the card.
 In case you lose it, you can get it replaced (you'll lose the 500 yen deposit for the card, but they'll reinstate whatever balance you had on it and transfer it to a new card).